isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-11-02-Second-Reading-Speech-by-2M-Edwin-Tong-on-Apostille-Bill.md

 a.
 Clause 11 of the Bill provides that the origin of a foreign public document affixed with an apostille is presumed to be sufficiently proven (unless the contrary is established).
 This means that the apostille is presumed proof of:

-<br>i.	the authenticity of the signature on the document,
+i.	the authenticity of the signature on the document,
 <br>ii.	the capacity in which the person signing the document has acted , and
 <br>iii.	where appropriate, the identity of the seal or stamp that the document bears.